 If the woman in your story is (as stated on multiple occasions in your novel) a red-head or a brunette, don’t put a blonde on your cover.
 Again, I feel conned.
 I create the story in my head as I read; the cover gives me a context with which to start.
 It makes no sense whatsoever to meticulously edit every minor detail in the book for continuity, then skip over something that is fairly easy to rectify.
 I realize those in traditional printing have less of a say in the cover, but it is still an annoyance.
 I’ve read Amazon reviews, I know I am not even close to the first person this has annoyed in both traditional and indie publishing.

 I’ve seen in two separate cases now, with reasonably popular indie authors, the use of the same model/s for two different couples in the same series.
 I read the book blurbs to verify.
-This might be a minor pet peeve to others but I promise you, once you start looking for it, you can’t un-see it.
+Unless it’s a series where two sets of twins meet and marry… This might be a minor pet peeve to others but I promise you, once you start looking for it, you can’t un-see it.
 It takes more than changing the pose of two people to change who they are.
 Seriously, these were not poorly done covers.
 In one case, it was obvious that separate images were purchased…just of the same couple.
 The other, the model had a very distinct facial expression and the only change was her hair color.

 Is that a ghost?